LoginRadius/docs/content/references/sdk/ios-sdk/index.md

 ---
 title: iOS Library
-description: "A guide to impliment LoginRadius SDK in a Android application."
+description: "A guide to implement LoginRadius SDK in iOS application."
-summary: "A guide to impliment LoginRadius SDK in a Android application"
+summary: "A guide to implement LoginRadius SDK in iOS application"
 path: "/references/sdk/ios-sdk"
 ---